juliarnoldd/zolan/_posts/2018-05-29-welcome-to-jekyll.markdown

 ### Religion Their Own Way ###

 What's interesting is that historically, studies have shown that Tibetan Buddhism is primarily based on patriarchal societal norms.
-These societal norms include a lack of control for women in many spheres of life, with aspects like hierarchal structure prevailing – meaning that monks ultimately have more authority than nuns.
+These societal norms include a lack of control for women in many spheres of life, with aspects like hierarchal structure prevailing.
+This manifests itself in ways like monks ultimately having more authority than nuns.

 Other themes frequently described by women are:
 -	Bodily Suffering